|Date of Birth||February 15, 1899|

 Throughout most of the war regulations required soldiers to be at least 19 years old before they served in front line units but thousands of young Canadians enlisted underage and many of them were killed in action or died of wounds.
 Private Lawrence Young enlisted just before he turned 17 and he died a year later, two days before his 18th birthday.

 Lawrence was the youngest son of John and Ellen Young of Lac Seul, Ontario.
 He was born in Lac Seul on 15 February 1899 and he had at least five sisters (Mary, Elizabeth, Catherine, Flossie and Malina) and five brothers (Thomas, Robert, Sinclair, James and John Jr.).
 Another brother died as an infant in 1897.
-His mother Ellen (née Thompson) was born and raised in Lac Seul but his father had immigrated to Canada from Scotland and found work in northern Ontario as a fisherman and trapper.
+His mother Ellen (née Thompson or Thomas) was born and raised in Lac Seul but his father had immigrated to Canada from Scotland and found work in northern Ontario as a fisherman and trapper.
 The youngest child was born in 1901 and John Sr. died in March 1904.
 Ellen may have moved to the Kenora area after that and she was married again in Kenora in December 1907.
 Her second husband, Charles Flett, was a lighthouse keeper who was originally from Manitoba but he’d been in the Lake of the Woods area for about thirty years.

 At the time of the 1911 census Ellen and Charles were living at 815 First Street South in Kenora.
 Ellen’s youngest daughter was with them and living next door, at 817 First Street South, were her sons James, age 20, and Lawrence, age 11.
 James was working as a teamster and the household included their uncle Sinclair Young, who was born in Scotland, and a lodger Nichol Finlayson, age 17.
 Two of Lawrence’s sisters were married to Finlaysons and that fall, in September 1911, James married Nichol’s sister Bella Finlayson in Winnipeg.
 The war started in 1914 and between January and August of 1916 Lawrence, Nichol and James all enlisted in the army.
 James and Nichol both survived the war, and Nichol spent time as a German prisoner of war.